The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 \subsection{Spectrograph}

 EXCITE employs a moderate resolution NIR spectrograph to disperse light from the target system onto the focal plane.
-The spectrograph is diffraction limited, which is defined as having a Strehl ratio $\geq 0.8$.
+The spectrograph is diffraction limited, which is defined as having a Strehl ratio $\geq$\,0.8.
 The magnification of the spectrograph is 2.7, resulting in an $f/32.2$ optical system and a detector plate scale of 230.6\,mas/pixel.
-Figure \ref{fig:spectrograph} shows a CAD model of the EXCITE spectrograph with optical elements labeled.
+Figure~\ref{fig:spectrograph} shows a CAD model of the EXCITE spectrograph with optical elements labeled.
 Details about the specifications of the individual optical elements and performance tolerances are provided by Bernard \textit{et al.}~\cite{bernard2022design, bernard2024design} The science beam enters the spectrograph through the cryostat window and a 100\,\textmu m-wide rectangular field stop.
 The width of the field stop limits stray light from entering the spectrograph and decreases background signal.
+The field stop is 3\,mm tall.
 The science beam is collimated by a 45$^{\circ}$ off-axis parabolic mirror (OAP1), redirected through a cold stop, and then dispersed by a CaF$_{2}$ prism.
 The dispersed beam is reflected off a 30$^{\circ}$ OAP mirror (OAP2) and then split by a cold dichroic (D2) into a transmitted (0.8--2.5\,\textmu m) component called Channel 1 (CH1), and a reflected (2.5--3.5\,\textmu m) component called Channel 2 (CH2).
 Both channels are then individually relayed to the focal plane by a series of two fold mirrors.
+The complete spectrum is imaged on about 350 detector pixels.
+CH1 occupies 200 spectral pixels (3.6\,mm), and CH2 occupies 150 spectral pixels (2.7\,mm).

 The field stop is significantly wider than the diffraction-limited FWHM of the PSF for an $f/12$ telescope with a back focal length of 425\,nm.
 It has been found numerically that the FWHM~$=0.96\lambda f$, where $f$ is the focal ratio of the optical system.~\cite{bernard2022design} At 1\,\textmu m, the FWHM of the PSF equals $\sim$\,11.5\,\textmu m at the telescope focus, about a tenth of the width of the field stop.
 Therefore the spectrograph operates in ``slit-less'' mode, and diffraction defines EXCITE's spectral resolution limit.
 The predicted spectral resolution for EXCITE is $R = 80$ at 1\,\textmu m and $R \geq 50$ across the rest of the spectral range.
 Using the plate scale at the telescope focus and assuming an ideal Airy PSF, there is margin of about 1.5\,$''$ of pointing offset between the science beam and the center of the field stop before the FWHM is significantly clipped.
 In reality, this margin is more restrictive because the calculated EXCITE PSF contains a larger proportion of flux in the second Airy ring due to the relatively large secondary mirror.
 Regardless, we expect pointing offsets of no more than 100~mas and no significant signal loss from this effect.
 As shown in Section~\ref{sec:Simulations}, the field stop width is also wide enough such that we expect noise due to pointing jitter to be negligible (see Figure~\ref{fig:noisebudget}).